MarekLani/Human_Agent_Handoff-Bot_Framework_v4_nodejs/readme.md

 #### Azure Function for loading chat history from blob storage

 Logic for obtaining chat history from blob storage is implemented in separate project, which is part of this repository.
 It is C# Azure Function project (see TranscriptReaderFunctions folder).
-Reason for this was, that conversation transcript are automatically stored in blob storage in per conversation folder structure, while each message is placed into separate json blob.
-At time of implementation of this project, there was no straightforward way how to traverse folder structure in Blob Storage using node.js SDK.
-There are two functions that are being called from bot backend, one for listing all blobs (json files) for specific conversation and second for downloading of blob (json file).
+Reason for separate implementation was that conversation transcript are automatically stored in blob storage in per conversation folder structure, while each message is placed into separate json blob.
+At the time of implementation of this project, there was no straightforward way how to traverse folder structure in Blob Storage using node.js SDK.
+There are two functions that are being called from bot backend, one for listing all blobs (json files) for specific conversation and second for blob downloading (json file).

 ```c#
 public static class ListBlobsInFolder